The role and responsibility of an Assembly Member

 What is an Assembly Member?

 The National Assembly for Wales is made up of 60 Assembly Members.
-Elections are held in May every four years.
+Elections are held in May every five years.
 Assembly Members are elected to represent a specific area of Wales as members of a political party (for example: Conservative, Labour, Plaid Cymru or Welsh Liberal Democrat) or as independent members.

 What does an Assembly Member do?